AdguardTeam/KnowledgeBase/docs/miscellaneous/contribute/translate/plural-forms.md

 ![crowdin](https://cdn.adguard.com/public/Adguard/kb/en/plurals/plurals_site.png)

-Now, let’s imagine — you are faced with such string: *"Standard license for %count% computer | Standard license for %count% computers"*.
+Now, let’s imagine — you are faced with such a string: `Standard license for %count% computer | Standard license for %count% computers`.

 What should you know to translate it correctly?